New vs Reconditioned Stairlift? Here Is What You MUST Know!

 - Make sure you don’t buy one that is more than 3 years old as it may be difficult to obtain spare parts if the model is no longer in production

-Other points worth bearing in mind
+Here are a few other points worth keeping in mind

-- Only buy your stairlift from a long established, locally based company who can give you a genuine 24/7 call out service, using their own fully trained engineers
+Only buy your stairlift from a long established, locally based company who can give you a genuine 24/7 call out service, using their own fully trained engineers.

-- Choose a company who have showrooms that you can try out the model you like, BEFORE you buy it
+Choose a company who have showrooms that you can try out the model you like, before you buy it.